Skip to content

 What’s the best time to hunt Unit 61?

-First rifle season (mid-October) is the most popular and productive for mature bulls.
+First rifle season (mid-October) draws the most hunters and consistently produces mature bulls.
 Archery in mid-September during peak rut is outstanding for calling.
 Muzzleloader overlaps with the rut as well.
 Second and third rifle seasons benefit from migration movement and snow — conditions that can produce fast action or dead-slow hunting depending on the weather.

 Final Thoughts

-Unit 61 rewards the patient and the prepared.
+Patient, prepared hunters get the most out of this tag.
 Whether you’re sitting on 22 points or just starting to build them, this unit deserves a spot on your list.
-The Gunnison Basin grows bulls that compete with any unit in the state, and the public land access means you don’t need a private ranch connection to kill a great elk.
+Gunnison Basin grows bulls that compete with any unit in the state, and the public land access means you don’t need a private ranch connection to kill a great elk.

 Start planning now.
 Scout when you can.
 Train hard.
 And when your tag finally shows up in the mail, you’ll be ready to make the most of it.
 Use our hunt unit finder to compare Unit 61 against other top Colorado units and build your shortlist.